BlackChidiebere/BlackChidiebere/README.md

 Web Developer
 -------------

-As a C# and Angular developer, I have strong skills in both back-end and front-end technologies.
+I am a C# and Angular developer, I have strong skills in both back-end and front-end technologies.
 I can develop robust server-side applications using .NET and C#, and build complex user interfaces with Angular.
 I have experience with data modeling, agile methodologies, version control, and testing.
 I am familiar with tools such as Git and Visual Studio Code.
 My proficiency in C#, and Angular makes me a valuable asset to any development team.

 * 🌍  I'm based in Enugu, Nigeria
 * ✉️  You can contact me at [chukwuchidieberejohn@gmail.com](mailto:chukwuchidieberejohn@gmail.com)